Ethereal Planes, Tragedy, and Creepy Kids

 A fun way to see the history of San Diego

-San Diego has a long and complex history, from the pre-colonial times the San Diego river separated the traditional lands of two factions of the Kumeyaay tribe of native Americans.
-The first Spanish colonial settlers founded a mission here.
+San Diego has a long and complex history, from the pre-colonial times, the San Diego river separated the traditional lands of two factions of the Kumeyaay tribe of native Americans.
+The first Spanish colonial settlers founded a mission here in 1796.

-The San Diego Ghosts tour dives into the history since Sand Diego and California joined the United States.
+The San Diego Ghosts tour dives into the history since San Diego, and California joined the United States.
 The rapid buildup of the city and its modern history is fascinating.
 Our tour will start with the difficult early steps of the Gaslight District.
-Founded by William Heath Davis, a real estate speculator who had a vision of a new downtown closer to the trade of the port.
+Founded by William Heath Davis, a real estate speculator who had a vision of a new downtown closer to the port’s trade.

-On its journey, a family that lived in the house lost a child to Yellow fever, to this day a ghostly sick child infects the Museum staff occasionally with rapid and brutal vomiting associated with Yellow fever, but only those staff who have touched the diseased apparition!
+A family that lived in the house lost a child to Yellow fever, to this day, a ghostly sick child infects the Museum staff occasionally with rapid and brutal vomiting associated with Yellow fever, but only those staff who have touched the diseased apparition!

 The idea of a Ghost tour is not appealing to you!?

 Ghosts appear more often to those who believe, whose minds are open to such things.
-The power of the minds of those more open to the supernatural have been studied for a long time.
-And while the science of the mind has made leaps and jumps, we still know very little of the power of the most complex object in the known universe that resides between our ears.
+The power of the minds of those more open to the supernatural has been studied for a long time.
+And while the science of the mind has made leaps and jumps, we still know very little of the power of the most complex object in the known universe, the grey lump that resides between our ears.

-Several Universities have published serious academic articles exploring the ability of the brain to affect the material world in ways we don’t understand…yet.
+Several Universities have published serious academic articles exploring the brain’s ability to affect the material world in ways we don’t understand…yet.

 And if we fail to convince you with our evidence of minds from the past affecting the world today.
 We leave you with, at the very least, a riveting history lesson brought to life with affecting stories from the past.